Kidderminster College

-Kidderminster College is a post 16 Comprehensive College in Kidderminster, England providing full and part-time adult education.
-The College offers courses which specialise in hairdressing, engineering, creative industries, business administration, and construction, and collaborates closely with local employers on Skillfast, Train to Gain, and Goskills programmes.
+Kidderminster College is a post-16 comprehensive college in Kidderminster, England, providing full and part-time adult education.
+It offers courses that specialise in hairdressing, engineering, creative industries, business administration and construction, and it collaborates closely with local employers on Skillfast, Train to Gain, and Goskills programmes.

 History

-In 2003 the college moved from the Hoo Road site to its new town centre campus, and also operates outreach centres in Kidderminster and the surrounding Wyre Forest area.
+In 2003, the college moved Hoo Road in the town to its new town centre campus.
+It also operates outreach centres in Kidderminster and the surrounding Wyre Forest area.

-In 2009, around 140 pupils aged 14 to 18 from other local schools were also following vocational courses at the college.
+In 2009, around 140 pupils aged 14 to 18 from other local schools were following vocational courses at the college.

 In August 2014, Kidderminster College merged with NCG.
 It is now one of seven colleges within NCG.

-In 2018, Ofsted rated the college with Grade 3 (requires improvement) for its overall performance.
+In 2018, Ofsted rated the college grade 3 ("requires improvement") for its overall performance.
+In June of the same year, Ofsted rated NCG "requires improvement".

-In June 2018, Ofsted rated the group that owns Kidderminster College (NCG), as requires improvement.

-In January 2022, Ofsted rated NCG as Good.
+In January 2022, Ofsted rated NCG "good".